-Structured as a 60-semester credit program, the DBA curriculum blends taught interdisciplinary content and research seminars with assessed scholarly and professional development activities, including attendance at one professional residency.
+The Business Administration, DBA is a structured 60-semester credit program where the curriculum blends interdisciplinary theoretical content and research techniques and designs.
 The program culminates in a research-based dissertation focused on a real problem facing today's business leaders and managers.
-Over the course of the program, students develop the capacity to work independently and more in depth, moving from prescribed content in the first year of the program, to supervised scholarly activities in the second year, to independent research focused on their areas of interest in the third year.
-Students may choose from six areas of specialization or design their own specialized fields of study.
+Over the course of the program, students develop the capacity to work independently and more in-depth, moving from prescribed content in the first year of the program, to supervised scholarly activities in the second year, to independent research focused on their areas of interest in the third year.
+Students may choose from multiple areas of business-related specialization for their research and dissertation.

-Doctoral Core Requirements - 27 Hours
+Doctoral Core Requirements - 33 Hours

-- BUS 8000A DBA Proseminar Credits: 3 - BUS 8010 Doctoral Writing and Literature Review Credits: 3 - BUS 8100 Leading 21st Century Organizations Credits: 3 - BUS 8110 Managing in a World-Wide Context Credits: 3 - BUS 8130A Quality and Lean Management Credits: 3 - BUS 8140 Corporate and Personal Ethics Credits: 3 - BUS 8150 Global Financial Economy Credits: 3 - BUS 8400 Introduction to Research Methods and Designs Credits: 3 - BUS 8410 Defining the Dissertation Research Problem and Research Question Credits: 3
+- BUS 8000A DBA Proseminar Credits: 3 - BUS 8010 Doctoral Writing and Literature Review Credits: 3 - BUS 8100A Leadership Theory and Ethics Credits: 3 - BUS 8150 Global Financial Economy Credits: 3 - BUS 8160 Organizational Theory and Behavior Credits: 3 - BUS 8170 Enterprise Governance of IT Credits: 3 - BUS 8300 Quantitative Research I Credits: 3 - BUS 8310 Quantitative Research II Credits: 3 - BUS 8320 Research Design Practicum Credits: 3 - BUS 8420 Problem Research I Credits: 3 - BUS 8430 Problem Research II Credits: 3